-library Instead of compiling to an executable program, generate a Python module that can be imported by other Python code.
-The module will contain a class of the same be imported by other Python code.
+--library Instead of compiling to an executable program, generate a Python module that can be imported by other Python code.
 The module will contain a class of the same name as the Futhark source file with .fut removed.
 Objects of the class define one method per entry point in the Futhark program, with matching parameters and return value.